-During pregnancy, women generally take very good care of their bodies – practicing pregnancy yoga, eating well and generally looking after their well being.
-As a new mum, often the focus is completely on the baby, with woman placing much less priority on her own body’s needs.
+During pregnancy, women generally take very good care of their bodies – practising pregnancy yoga, eating well and generally looking after their well being.
+As a new mum, often the focus is completely on the baby, with the woman placing much less priority on her own body’s needs.
 It is hard to escape the sleep deprivation, but what about the back and neck pain; the shoulder pain and wrist pain; or tingling into the hands?
 With the right strategies in place, these problems can be managed.
 We need to make sure mums feel comfortable in themselves and are able to look after their babies without pain.

-Everybody is different, and it’s always good to speak to your osteo or other health professional about what is going on in your body.
+Everybody is different, and it’s always good to speak to your Osteo or other health professional about what is going on in your body.
 But in my practice, I see a lot of new mums with similar patterns of muscular tension which respond well to similar stretches and exercises.

 Breastfeeding, carrying a baby in front of you or looking down at your baby all create a posture where your shoulders can roll forward and your head is carried forward.
-This extra tension in the front of your body means the muscles at the back of your neck and shoulders work hard to keep you over your center of gravity.
+This extra tension in the front of your body means the muscles at the back of your neck and shoulders work hard to keep you over your centre of gravity.
 This can lead to neck and back pain and headaches.
 The constant leaning forward into cots and car seats can lead to lower back pain, especially since the core is weakened from pregnancy and birth.
 Lingering laxity in the ligaments after birth can also lead to increased strains.

 Some home postnatal stretches that can help relieve these postural strain patterns include:

 Against a wall put your arm at a right angle, bending your elbow to fix your arm to the wall.
-Slowly twist your body away from your arm to feels a stretch across your chest.
+Slowly twist your body away from your arm to feel a stretch across your chest.
 You can also lengthen your arm down the wall to feel a stretch right down your arm to your hand.
 For further instructions, click here.

 Foam Roller/Rolled Towel

 For foam roller see product instructions, for rolled towel, roll the towel into a log then lay on it on the floor lengthwise from the base of your neck to the bottom of your ribs.
-Ensure there is a pillow under your head so you head doesn’t extend backwards.
+Ensure there is a pillow under your head so your head doesn’t extend backwards.
 Extend your arms out by your sides to feel a stretch across your chest.
 Your arms can slowly be moved up the floor like a snow angel to find tight areas that feel good to stretch.

 Good Habits Can Help Reduce The Strain